h5bp/html5please/posts/background-image.md

 kind: css
 polyfillurls:

-CSS3 background-image options include `background-clip`, `background-origin` and `background-size`.
-If you have to support old browsers be aware how the background-image will be displayed without these options.
+CSS3 background-image options, including `background-clip`, `background-origin` and `background-size`, are well supported.
+If you have to support old browsers be aware about how the background-image will be displayed without these options.